Shrewbitz/PRCA/readme.md

 # PRCA - pull request comment analysis

 This program will look through pull requests made by a user, it will collect comments made by other users.
 The comments are sent to gpt3.5 for analysis.
 We return all of the gpt3.5's analysis to gpt3.5 to summarize.
-It will then return the final feedback in summary.txt
+It will then return the final feedback in 3_summary.txt

 ## Usage: